AjaySingh29/LinkedIn-Clone/README.md

 # LinkedIn-Clone
-LinkedIn Clone is a web application designed to replicate the core functionalities of LinkedIn, the popular professional networking platform.
+LinkedIn Clone is a web application designed to replicate the core functionalities of LinkedIn though not complete, the popular professional networking platform.